ygjd/base-image/derivatives/pytorch/derivatives/swarmui/README.md

 This Stable Diffusion SwarmUI image is built and maintained by Vast.ai.
 It contains development libraries to enable building custom extensions and add-ons.
 Please see the associated documentation below for configuration details.

-On first start you will be prompted to confiugure your SwarmUi installation.
+On first start you will be prompted to configure your SwarmUi installation.
 If you are a new user, selecting the defaults should work well.

 The installation directory is `/workspace/SwarmUI`, where you can download models and extensions.